 Embedded samples ready to be mounted in a Flamingo L/T/X-SPIM microscope.
 Top: combination of glass capillary, plunger and solidified agarose.
 Bottom: FEP tube (see below) with embedding medium and agarose plug.

 Glass capillaries shape the agarose cylinder and should be considered disposables.
 Matching plungers are required to take up samples in liquid agarose into the glass capillaries and can typically be reused.
 Both are spare parts for the Brand Transferpettor pipette, and the Brand website lists details and order numbers for capillaries and plungers.
 Examples for matching combinations of capillaries and plungers are given here.

 |Color code||Diameter||Example applications||Capillary||Plunger|

-FEP is a transparent polymer with a refractive index similar to water, which makes it a great material for imaging live samples.
-Several manufacturers sell standard and custom FEP tubing by the meter.
+Fluorinated ethylene propylene (FEP) is a transparent polymer with a refractive index similar to water, which makes it a great material for imaging live samples.
+Several manufacturers sell standard and custom FEP tubing and film.